Lassie's journey

 Zagreb report, May 5th 2024.

 Wonderful news: Lassie, now known as Lele for short, has definitely fallen (lightly) on her feet!
 Her new human carers are clearly doing everything right.
 "She isn't house trained, but we're making a little progress here as well.
 It doesn't seem any different to how things were with Poppy when we first got her.
-She's still having the occassional accident, but I'm taking her outside to the park nice and regularly and congratulating her when she pees or poops there.
+She's still having the occasional accident, but I'm taking her outside to the park nice and regularly and congratulating her when she pees or poops there.
 So far, this morning, she's doing well on that front...
 Walking on the lead has also been nice.
 On the first day it was difficult, she just didn't really understand it.
 Taking her out at the same time with Poppy has been useful because Lele follows Poppy.

 Learning leadwalking with Poppy